Noah-Huppert/infobright-backup-check/README.md

 - Check if the test volume is detached from the `ib02.dev` instance
     - If detached: Invoke the [Cleanup step](#cleanup)
-    - If not detached: Add a message to the wait SQS queue which will invoke this step again
+    - If not detached: Invoke this step again in 15 seconds

 ### Cleanup
 Deletes the test volume and stops the development Infobright replica.